Let’s Talk: AXA Climate

 The critical issue at this point is deciding on the threshold level(s).
 While lower threshold levels will provide protection for more frequent events, they will also be relatively more expensive.
 And vice-versa.
 The final decision, of course, is determined by the client’s strategic objectives, risk appetites and budgets.

-In November 2018, AXA Global Parametrics was awarded “Claims Innovation of the Year” at the European Risk Management Awards sponsored by FERMA and Commercial Risk Europe.
+In November 2018, AXA Climate (then Global Parametrics) was awarded “Claims Innovation of the Year” at the European Risk Management Awards sponsored by FERMA and Commercial Risk Europe.
 It also won the European & UK Captive award for “Most innovative use of an A.R.T. structure”.